Practitioners' Perspectives on a Differential Privacy Deployment Registry

 \section{Differential privacy deployment card}

 To create a registry, we first develop a schema for any given DP deployment.
 The schema enables deployments to be represented in a standardized form and facilitates comparisons across them.
-We developed the schema, shown below as a template for a ``deployment card'' (see Figure~\ref{fig:deployment_card}), by triangulating between and synthesizing recommendations from multiple sources: the original proposal for a registry~\cite{dwork2019differential}, which lists attributes of deployments that the registry should describe, NIST's guidelines for evaluating DP guarantees~\cite{NIST.SP.800-226}, an applied guidebook for DP practitioners~\cite{cowan2024hands}, and two approaches to describing DP flavors more generally (OpenDP's programming framework~\cite{gaboardi2020programming} and \cite{bailie2025topics}).
-Our schema includes a wider range of attributes than what was originally proposed by Dwork, Kohli, and Mulligan~\cite{dwork2019differential} and is hierarchical, offering additional organization and structure.
+We developed the schema, summarized as a ``deployment card'' (Figure~\ref{fig:deployment_card}), by triangulating between and synthesizing recommendations from multiple sources: the original proposal for a registry by Dwork, Kohli, and Mulligan~\cite{dwork2019differential}, which lists attributes of deployments that the registry should describe; NIST's guidelines for evaluating DP guarantees by Near, Darais, Lefkovitz and Howarth~\cite{NIST.SP.800-226}; an applied guidebook for DP practitioners by Cowan, Shoemate, and Pereira~\cite{cowan2024hands}; and two approaches to describing DP flavors more generally, specifically OpenDP's programming framework by Gaboardi, Hay, and Vadhan ~\cite{gaboardi2020programming} and one by Bailie~\cite{bailie2025topics}.
+Our schema includes a wider range of attributes than what was originally proposed in Dwork, Kohli, and Mulligan~\cite{dwork2019differential} and is hierarchical, offering additional detail and structure.
 We used an iterative process to develop the schema, discussing additions within our research team and seeking feedback from three external DP experts.